Made In Cookware Review

 Made In 8” Chef Knife Review

 The Made In 8” Carbon Steel Chef Knife was deemed one of the best chef knives by Good Housekeeping.
+A fan of the home-centric magazine, this tells me it doesn’t mess around.

 The Carbon Steel Chef Knife is lightweight and easy to maneuver with a 8.5” blade.
 Its versatile blade was specially designed to excel at slicing, chopping, dicing, deboning, mincing, and scoring dough.